azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

     # Create the cluster
     compute_target = ComputeTarget.create(ws, compute_name, compute_config)

     # We can poll for a minimum number of nodes and for a specific timeout.
     compute_target.wait_for_completion(show_output=True, min_node_count=None, timeout_in_minutes=20)

     # For a more detailed view of current AmlCompute status, use the 'status' property
     print(compute_target.status.serialize())
 ```

 The cluster VM(s) will take around 2-4 minutes to spin up (looks like this got a lot faster as of May 2019 :clap:).

-As we can see, we can configure our minimum and maximum cluster size, and most importantly, the VM size.
-In our example, we'll stick with a medium VM without GPU for saving cost.
-If you want, you can try out a more powerful VM, or even a `NC` instance.
-More details on further configuration parameters can be found [here](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.compute.amlcompute(class)?view=azure-ml-py#provisioning-configuration-vm-size-----vm-priority--dedicated---min-nodes-0--max-nodes-none--idle-seconds-before-scaledown-none--vnet-resourcegroup-name-none--vnet-name-none--subnet-name-none--tags-none--description-none-), as for example `idle_seconds_before_scaledown`, which defines when the cluster should auto-scale down (only makes sense if `min_nodes != max_nodes`).
+As we can see, we can configure our minimum and maximum cluster size and
+the VM size.
+In our example, we'll stick with a medium VM
+without GPU for saving cost.
+If you want, you can try out a more powerful VM,
+or even a `NC` instance with dedicated GPU.
+More details on further configuration parameters can
+be found
+[here](<https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.compute.amlcompute(class)?view=azure-ml-py#provisioning-configuration-vm-size-----vm-priority--dedicated---min-nodes-0--max-nodes-none--idle-seconds-before-scaledown-none--vnet-resourcegroup-name-none--vnet-name-none--subnet-name-none--tags-none--description-none->),
+as for example `idle_seconds_before_scaledown`, which defines when the
+cluster should auto-scale down (only makes sense if `min_nodes != max_nodes`).

 If we now look under the `Compute` tab beneath `Training clusters` or `Compute clusters`in our Azure ML Workspace, we can see our Azure Machine Learning Compute cluster: